Jean-Baptiste Drouet, Comte d'Erlon: Hundred Days

 Napoleon made him a peer of France, and gave him command of the I Corps, which formed part of the Army of the North.
 On 16 June 1815 during the first major engagements of Waterloo campaign, due to conflicting orders his Corps spent the day on the Old Roman Road marching and counter-marching between the battles of Quatre Bras and Ligny without engaging in either battle.
 He was not, however, held to account by Napoleon, and as the latter's practice in such matters was severe to the verge of injustice, it may be presumed that the failure was not due to d’Erlon.
 If the I Corps had engaged in either battle the outcome of the campaign might have been different.

 Two days later at the Battle of Waterloo it was his Corps in column formation which attacked the Allied centre right from La Haye Sainte to Papelotte at 13:30 and was stopped by Picton's Peninsular War veterans, and then attacked in the flanks by the British heavy cavalry.
 He retreated with the rest of the French army and fought in the closing operations around Paris.
-After the surrender of Napoleon, d'Erlon entered exile in Munich where he established a brewery.
+After the surrender of Napoleon, d'Erlon was able to escape with the help of Jean-François Champollion, who later became a famous Egyptologist, and his brother. d'Erlon entered exile in Munich where he established a brewery.